- University Relationship

 What is the colour code system for behaviour and how does it work? (i.e.what are gold, silver, bronze, yellow and red all about and why use this policy?)

 The system allows children to be recognised for meeting our golden agreements.
 The golden agreements are our word for school rules.
 They are related to our values (Empathy, Respect, Trust, Courage and Gratitude).
 The system is flexible to recognise that every child will have their own learning journey.
 We talk to children about how to work towards their personal best.
 When they achieve small steps they are celebrated as achieving bronze, silver or gold.
-If children are not following the golden agreements, they can move to Blue (kind reminder), Yellow (reflection in another class) or red (seeing a senior member of staff).
+If children are not following the golden agreements, they can move to ‘reminder’, ‘reflection‘ in another class or ‘restart’ (seeing a senior member of staff).
 We do not give stickers and try and reduce all external material rewards.
 We do not always call home to talk about children’s behaviour and try and resolve matters within school as far as possible.
 We will seek your support as needed.

 For detailed information, please see our Positive Behaviour policy.How do I raise a concern with my child's teacher?